Late work penalty inputs

 Effective original score

-The original score after the optional cap at maximum score is applied.
+The original score after the optional cap at the assignment maximum.

-A maximum total deduction that limits the raw penalty before the score floor is applied.
+A maximum total deduction applied before the score floor.

 No-mark cutoff